-If you are wrongly charged with a crime of domestic violence on Long Island or in New York City, how can you show a court that the claim is a fabrication?
+If you are falsely accused of domestic violence on Long Island or in New York City, how can you show a court that the domestic violence claim is a fabrication?
 You should start by scheduling a consultation – as soon as you can – with a Nassau County domestic violence attorney.

 Each year in the U.S., over 300,000 women and an increasing number of men visit emergency rooms or doctors’ offices for treatment after an incident of domestic abuse, and more than one thousand victims are killed in the U.S. every year in homicides related to domestic violence.